Bell Rock Vortex

 Cool off after visiting the Bell Rock Vortex

 Of course, if you want to cool down, visit Slide Rock State Park.
 Situated alongside an apple orchard, Slide Rock is 80 feet long and 2.5 to 4 feet wide, with a seven percent decline from top to bottom.
-Algae on the rocks create the smooth ride.
+Algae on the rocks create a smooth ride.

 Slide Rock includes a 1/2 mile of Oak Creek that is open for swimming, wading, and sliding.
 The world-famous slide that our Park is named for is an 80 foot-long slippery chute that’s worn into sandstone.
 The Park is just up the road on 89A from Sedona.